EDUCBA Logo

 Regulation

 There have been several instances in the past where the management had breached corporate governance and misused the power given to them by the shareholders.
-Hence, strict regulations have been introduced to ensure that these companies take corporate governance seriously.
+Hence, strict regulations have been introduced to ensure these companies take corporate governance seriously.

 • Gramm-Leach-Bliley Act: It was enacted in 1999 by the US Federal Law mandating financial institutions to disclose how they protect private customer information.
 The Safeguards Rule outlines the primary data protection propositions, while the additional privacy requirements are covered under the Financial Privacy Rule.
 This act helped restore public faith in the financial systems.